Misspecification-robust amortised simulation-based inference using variational methods: Background

 This definition aligns with the amortised SBI task as it identifies misspecification as a set-wise phenomenon.
 Our goal is to recover robust and reliable posterior inference for all $\boldsymbol{x}_{\rm obs}\in \mathcal{X}_{\rm obs}$.
 This definition does, however, ignore situations when the prior distribution is misspecified.
-Our method can handle prior misspecification more favourably through traditional Bayesian model iterations, provided the support of the proposed prior is a subset of the support of the original prior.
+Prior misspecification is addressed at the end of the paper in the discussion.